SLDA History

 SLDA Today

 The SLDA has undergone a revitalization during the last decade and today is again a lead organization in the L'Anse au Clair - Red Bay region.
-Read more about our current projects and about our E.M.
+Please browse around our website to learn about our current initiatives and our E.M.
 Taylor Resource Centre at Forteau.